Wi-Fi speed and coverage explained for TELUS Business customers

 What is internet and Wi-Fi speed?

 Understanding the difference between internet speed and Wi-Fi speed is important.
 Internet speed is the upload and download speed that is stated on your internet speed plan on your bill — this is what you pay for.
-Think of internet speed as the “pipe” that enters your home.
-Once inside the home, all your personal devices that need to access the internet are connected to the modem either via ethernet or Wi-Fi.
+Think of internet speed as the “pipe” that enters your building.
+Once inside the building, all your devices that need to access the internet are connected to the modem either via ethernet or Wi-Fi.

 Ethernet connected devices perform the best and offer the maximum speed of your internet plan.